 In one of my previous articles, I had embarked on a short virtual tour to Jaipur – the capital city of Rajasthan, India.
 In today’s article, I will hop you into another spectacular city of the state.
-Its Udaipur, popularly known as the City of Lakes.
+Its Udaipur is popularly known as the City of Lakes.
 A city, founded in 1559 by Maharana Udai Singh II of Mewar, is a magical mix of tranquillity and historic eccentricity.
 There are some fabulous places to visit in Udaipur, flanked by artificial lakes and decorative palaces.
 I will try to briefly describe each of the places so that it’s easy for you to prepare your itinerary.

 My recommendation is to not miss the boat rides along the serene lakes of Udaipur.
 The rides are specifically popular among couples.
-No doubt the place experiences footfall of thousands of tourists every year.
+No doubt the place experiences the footfall of thousands of tourists every year.
 The intrinsic beauty of the palaces and the royal houses (Havelis) is unparalleled.
-Some tourists love to call the city as the “Venice of the East”, a tribute to its captivating natural beauty combined with ancient historic significance.
+Some tourists love to call the city the “Venice of the East”, a tribute to its captivating natural beauty combined with ancient historic significance.

 The History behind the formation of Udaipur